 Refining questions to be answered with available data

-- To finalise a set of questions based on available data and capacity
+- To finalise a set of questions that is answerable with available data and capacity

 - Activity A: Map out the data and capacities required

 - Activity B: Produce a question analysis framework

 - Document including the final list of priority policy questions that can be answered with available data and capacity of the NIPN team.

 - Questions analysis framework setting out availability, accessibility, quality of data and capacities required to address the policy questions.